d-bl/MAE-gf/docs/spiders.md

 * [Stacked spiders](#stacked-spiders)

 ## Introduction
 On this page we show examples of grounds with all spiders.
+Larger spiders are possible, but it will take Groundforge some time to generate the diagrams.

 ## Torchon spiders
 ![torchon spider][p-sp-trad]